martijndeb/haxe-linguistics/README.md

 ```

 ## Running your application ##
-Example applications have been included in the src/examples folder.
+Example applications have been included in the examples folder.
 ```
-haxe -main my.namespace.Application -lib haxe-linguisticts --interp
+haxe -main my.namespace.Application -cp src --interp
 ```

 ## Supported languages ##